Jordan’s King opens New Deaf Institute Premises

 King Abdullah of Jordan opened on Tuesday the new premises of The Holy Land Institute for the Deaf in Salt (northwest of Amman).

 The Institute, which was opened by the late King Hussein in 1964, is a residential school providing education, rehabilitation and vocational training for hearing and visually impaired children and young people.

-Tagged Abdullah II, Children, Health.
+Tagged Abdullah II of Jordan, Children, Health.